Kellogg Library 1105

 - To be Academically Disqualified usually refers to when your final grades are posted to your record and you now have fallen under the required GPA for the corresponding academic levels.
 Ordinarily this would happen after having been first placed on Academic Notice the prior semester.

-Academic Disqualification of students not previously placed on Probation (very rare):
+Academic Disqualification of students not previously placed on Academic Notice (very rare):

 - Keep in mind: While students usually will have been placed on Academic Notice the prior semester, the University maintains the right to Academically Disqualify a student without having first placed that student on Academic Notice the prior semester.